suizokukan/katal/README.md

                         console (default: False)
   -q, --quiet           no welcome/goodbye/informations about the parameters/
-                        messages on console (default: False) --setstrtag SETSTRTAG
+                        messages on console (default: False) --setstrtags SETSTRTAGS
                         give the string tag to some file(s) in combination with the --to option.
 Overwrite the ancient string tag. (default: None)
-  --to TO               give the name of the file(s) concerned by --setstrtag.
+  --to TO               give the name of the file(s) concerned by --setstrtags.
                         The argument is a regex; e.g. to select all .py files, use --to=".*\.py$ (default: None) --version             show the version and exit